unm-historiography/metahistory/essays/thematic/historical-fiction.md

 Novels, movies, and television entertain us, helping us escape from the world for a time.
 They expand our understanding of what is and what can be.
 They untether us from reality and thrust us into an expanse of diverse and fantastic worlds with engrossing characters.
 Works like HBOs _Rome_ and Colleen McCullough's _Caesar_ (part of the Masters of Rome series) can both entertain and educate, in some cases unwittingly, by drawing us into their worlds.

 ### What the Genres?

 While there is a vast landscape of literary genres, let's take a look at three in particular: narrative history, creative history, and historical fiction.

  [Narrative History](https://en.wikipedia.org/wiki/Narrative_history) or [Academic History](https://en.wikipedia.org/wiki/Academic_writing) - This form of historical writing is the one we are most familiar with, having been bored to tears with it throughout those torturous years from elementary through high school.
 The 'facts' of narrative history were beaten into our heads.
-Rote memorization the bane of historical narratives,  throwing a wet blanket on anything really interesting or exciting in history.
+Rote memorization is the bane of historical narratives,  throwing a wet blanket on anything really interesting or exciting in history.
 This brings back memories of [Ben Stein]'s(https://en.wikipedia.org/wiki/Ben_Stein) lecture on the [Smoot-Haley Tariff Act](https://en.wikipedia.org/wiki/Smoot%E2%80%93Hawley_Tariff_Act) in [Ferris Bueller's Day Off](https://en.wikipedia.org/wiki/Ferris_Bueller%27s_Day_Off).
 Minimizing creative license in the narrative, adding elements that cannot be supported by historical sources or the embellishing of fact to enhance the reader’s emotional investment in the narrative, is what had us mainlining No-Doze all through high school.
 Included in this genre are biographies, memoirs, and documentaries. [^Narrative][^acadhist]

  {% include figure.html
     class="img-left"